 Volumetric mass-transfer coefficients

-The disadvantages of the stage-wise approach to the distillation column modeling and design can be avoided if the rate-based approach is used instead.
+The disadvantages of the stage-wise approach to the distillation column modelling and design can be avoided if the rate-based approach is used instead.
 Our research group developed the unique method for the evaluation of the volumetric mass-transfer coefficients, kLa and kGa, from the concentration profiles measured directly in the distillation column.
-This so called profile method is based on the dependence of the on the change of the mass-transfer resistance distribution with the change of the liquid composition along the column.
-Due to this change it is possible to analyze the experimental concentration profiles and deduce the contributions of the individual liquid- and vapor-side volumetric mass-transfer coefficients to the overall separation efficiency.
-The method was developed in last 10 years and applied to the experimental data measured with methanol-ethanol, methanol-propanol and ethanol-propanol distillation systems on random and structured packings.
-The experimental data revealed not negligible influence of the liquid-side mass transfer resistance.
+This so-called profile method is based on the dependence of the on the change of the mass-transfer resistance distribution with the change of the liquid composition along the column.
+Due to this change, it is possible to analyze the experimental concentration profiles and deduce the contributions of the individual liquid- and vapor-side volumetric mass-transfer coefficients to the overall separation efficiency.
+The method was developed in the last 10 years and applied to the experimental data measured with methanol-ethanol, methanol-propanol and ethanol-propanol distillation systems on random and structured packings.
+The experimental data revealed not the negligible influence of the liquid-side mass transfer resistance.
 The original method has been derived with the assumption of the plug-flow of the phases.
-In our later work the influence of the axial mixing phenomenon on the mass-transfer process has been involved into the method.
+In our later work, the influence of the axial mixing phenomenon on the mass-transfer process has been involved in the method.
 The profile method is briefly described here or in the detail in our papers.

 Linek, V.; Moucha, T.; Prokopova, E.; Rejl, J.F., 2005.
 Simultaneous determination of vapour- and liquid-side volumetric mass transfer coefficients in distillation column.
 Chem.
 Eng.
 Res.
 Des.
 83(A8), 979-986.